 Loyalty oaths also play an important part in the naturalization process.
 Persons born in the United States are citizens by birth, but resident aliens who wish to become citizens must first swear an oath of allegiance to the United States.

-During and after World War I and II, government enacted loyalty oaths for employees
+During and after World Wars, government enacted loyalty oaths for employees

 Loyalty oaths have been regarded as essential tools in the defense of the United States from its enemies from both within and outside the country, especially in times of war.